 Conversely, people in Iquitos can enjoy the longest road trip available to them – about 100 km (63 miles).

 Most visitors to Nauta do not spend any time here, as they are whisked from the riverside to one of the many jungle lodges to be found in the minor tributaries that join the Amazon River between Nauta and Iquitos.

-Among the noteworthy is the remarkable Treehouse Lodge, located on the confluence of the Yarapa and Cumaceba Rivers, and hosting guests in seven cabins built in the trees, several meters above the ground and accessed by a series of canopy walkways.
+Among the noteworthy is the remarkable Treehouse Lodge, located on the confluence of the Yarapa and Cumaceba Rivers, and hosting guests in nine cabins built in the trees, several metres above the ground … and accessed by a series of canopy walkways.